 |Ferrara is Driller Killer|

-But as it turns out it's just not that easy.
-Spurred on after a hilarious fight between Skye, and his ex-wife on Skype --trying to break it up and protect his computer from being slapped shut by Skye while the wife jeers and curses onscreen -- Cisco goes out onto the street, to his old dealer's house, climbs in through the fire escape window, like the old days.... all right, now things are going to perk up, you think.
-Now we shall return to Ferrara's druggy urban Steadicam rhythms.
+But as it turns out it's just not that easy for poor Cisco.
+Spurred on after a hilarious fight between Skye, and his ex-wife on Skype --trying to break it up and protect his computer from being slapped shut by Skye while the wife jeers and curses onscreen -- Cisco goes out onto the street, to his old dealer's house and climbs in through the fire escape window, like the old days.... all right.
+Now things are going to perk up, you think.
+Now, we shall return to Ferrara's druggy urban Steadicam rhythms.
 The mood in here is jovial, sexy, intelligent.
 These are believably his cool downtown friends and their interaction feels natural and real, the way only Abel could really conjure back in the day.

 Of course Ferrara's limited budget doesn't allow for real world-swallowing, so its conveyed via stock footage and newscasts which is fine with me.
-I enjoy the tense energy of the mixture, the camera following Dafoe around wondering when he's going to go off, tuning into the Skype or what's outside the window or what's on TV.
-The film feels padded even at 74 minutes, but Ferrara spares us the rerunning of previous footage in his similarly multi-media / post-modern adaptation of William Gibson's New Rose Hotel (which starred Dafoe with Christopher Walken and Asia Argento) and like in that underrated film, Ferrara allows the action to unfold as it would in real life, i.e. somewhere else, watched by the characters from their secluded den of druggy, sex-boosted comfort.
+I enjoy the tense energy of the mixture, the camera following Dafoe around wondering when he's going to go off.
+The film feels padded even at 74 minutes, but Ferrara spares us the rerunning of previous footage in his similarly multi-media / post-modern adaptation of William Gibson's New Rose Hotel (which starred Dafoe with Christopher Walken and Asia Argento) and like in that underrated film, Ferrara allows the action to unfold as it would in real life, i.e. mostly somewhere else, watched by the characters from their secluded den of druggy, sex-boosted comfort.
 With so many screens onscreen, the post-modern affect has completely subsumed the real.
 The only way to stay above the multimedia din is via sex, meditation or art, and in Ferrara's film all finally three merge into the simulacrum so it's all as it should be.
 After all, in the final count, you and the TV are two snakes, facing each other, but they're One!

 Even if you can't relate to the addict stuff, it's worth seeing just to soak up Ferrara's legendary fly-on-the-wall NYC authenticity, with such great details as NY1's Pat Kiernan, an inescapable presence in most New Yorkers' frenzied mornings, delivering a professional sign off indicating he's been happy to have been a part of your life and now he and his co-workers are going home to their families.
 Kiernan plays these moments with beautiful grace: angry, poetic and always stoic.
 As Frank Lovece of Film Review International notes: